At least 296 people killed after powerful magnitude 7 earthquake strikes Morocco

 Quake registered initial magnitude of 6.8 with 4.9 aftershock, according to USGS

-At least 296 people have died in Morocco after a powerful earthquake struck late Friday night near Marrakech, according to the country’s Interior Ministry.
+At least 296 people have died in Morocco after a powerful earthquake struck late Friday night near Marrakech, according to the country’s interior ministry.

 The quake registered an initial magnitude of 6.8 when it hit at 11.11 pm local time with an aftershock that measured 4.9 on the Ritcher scale about 20 minutes later, according to the US Geological Survey.